tarwn/lessthandot-hugo/blogs/content/posts/2009-09-28-review-of-sql-server-2008-administration.md

 appendix E Date/time data types in SQL Server 2008

-I would recommend this book to anyone who has to manage SQL Server, it doesn’t matter if the machines are already up and running or if you still have to install everything.
+I would recommend this book to anyone who has to manage SQL Server, it doesn't matter if the machines are already up and running or if you still have to install everything.
 The people who will benefit the most from this book are the accidental DBAs; these are the people who never managed a server before but because the company decided to downsize they became the DBA and it is only a matter of time before something happens.

 The material in this book will make your job easier; it will make you a better administrator and why not invest in yourself by getting this book?